fstark/icl-1501/System_Programmers_Manual.md

 ### Class 1: Branch, Linkage-Control, and I/O Instructions:

 Branch instructions transfer control outside a context to any section address.
-Branch instructions replace the current lAW with a new instruc­ tion address.
-Stack and Branch instructions introduce a new instruction address in a new lAW and preserve the contents of the previous lAW for return linkage.
+Branch instructions replace the current IAW with a new instruc­ tion address.
+Stack and Branch instructions introduce a new instruction address in a new IAW and preserve the contents of the previous IAW for return linkage.
 Direct Branch instructions may be conditioned by pre­ vious test or compare operations.
 The conditional instructions allow powerful data-dependent decisions to be made.
 The Exit and the Exit and Branch instructions are used to return from subroutines.
-They decrement the stack pointer and thus change program control to the next previous lAW.
+They decrement the stack pointer and thus change program control to the next previous IAW.

 ### Class 2: Data Transfer and Arithmetic Instructions: